 The research hypothesis itself was worthwhile based on the prior studies cited and elsewhere such as Is what’s true for a population what’s true for an individual?.
 But the study hit a snag in its reliance on the sixty participants (average age 24) completing, with the assistance of their parents and medical records, a 24-item questionnaire of maternal health problems during pregnancy, substance use during pregnancy, and birth complications.

 - Only one of the subjects reported maternal alcohol use during pregnancy.
-An expected number would have been 26.
+An expected number would have been twenty-six!

 - None of the subjects reported maternal mental illness during pregnancy.
-An expected number would have been at least 7.
+An expected number would have been at least seven!

-As I mentioned on the Welcome page, lies and omissions ruin the standard scientific methodology of surveying parents and caregivers.
-The absence of evidence greatly increased the difficulty for researchers in determining causes of epigenetic effects still present in the subjects’ lives.
+As mentioned on the Welcome page, lies and omissions ruin the standard scientific methodology of surveying parents and caregivers.
+The absence of evidence greatly increased the difficulty for researchers to determine causes of epigenetic effects still present in the subjects’ lives.

 http://www.tandfonline.com/doi/full/10.1080/1357650X.2017.1377726 “DNA methylation in candidate genes for handedness predicts handedness direction” (not freely available)